SharkSnack/shiren-6/content/dungeons/training-path-of-inference.md

   </tr>
 </table>

-Post-game dungeon that utilizes a new inference mechanic introduced in Shiren 6.<br/>This inference mechanic automatically narrows down unidentified items to 3 possibilities.<br/>It's a nice dungeon to practice identification, but the monster table is on the tougher side,<br/>so don't expect to be able to breeze through it without making smart use of items.
+Postgame dungeon that utilizes a new inference mechanic introduced in Shiren 6.<br/>This inference mechanic automatically narrows down unidentified items to 3 possibilities.<br/>It's a nice dungeon to practice identification, but the monster table is on the tougher side,<br/>so don't expect to be able to breeze through it without making smart use of items.

 # Strategy